lpcalisi/cloudsec-workshop-iac/terraform/docs/variables.md

 <br>

 ### Constructors
-Allow specify more complex types such as collections
+Allow us to specify more complex types such as collections

 * list
 * set